ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+bundle, toasting himself against the
+chimney) and apparently plunged into a
+state of profound meditation.
+Finding,
+upon inquiry, that he belonged to the
+9th Illinois, one of the most gallantly
+/ behaved Bnd heavy losing regiments at
+T the Fort Donelson battle, and part of
+which was abroad, 1 began to interrogate
 him on the subject.
 His philosophy was
 so much in the Falstaffian vein that ,1
 will give his views in his . own words,